‘RHOC’ Star Shannon Beador Shows Off Weight Loss On Instagram, See Photos

 As fans can see from the photos above, Beador has a new man to go with her new body and recently confirmed she is dating Orange County businessman John Janssen.

-While Janssen is not expected to be featured on the upcoming 14th season of the show, mainly due to the fact that their relationship began as filming was coming to a close, Beador has been sharing tons of photos of the two of them together over the past couple of weeks and days ago, they traveled to New York City with one another for her appearance on Watch What Happens Live.
+While Janssen is not expected to be featured on the upcoming 14th season of the show, mainly due to the fact that their relationship began as filming was coming to a close, Beador has been sharing tons of photos of the two of them together over the past couple of weeks.
+And several days ago, they traveled to New York City with one another for her appearance on Watch What Happens Live.

-To see more of Beador and her co-stars, don’t miss the Season 14 premiere of The Real Housewives of Orange County tonight, August 6 at 9 p.m. on Bravo TV, and tune into the new episode of Watch What Happens Live, which will also feature Jerry O’Connell, at 11 p.m.
+To see more of Beador and her co-stars, do not miss the Season 14 premiere of The Real Housewives of Orange County tonight, August 6 at 9 p.m. on Bravo TV, and tune into the new episode of Watch What Happens Live, which will also feature Jerry O’Connell, at 11 p.m.